antarctica/lantern/docs/site.md

 The contact tab within the [Item Templates](#item-templates) includes a form for users to send item enquires.
 These forms submit to a Microsoft Power Automate flow which routes enquires to the relevant team and returns a conformation page to the user.

+To protect against spam and abuse, the form includes a hidden [Bot Protection](#bot-protection) field, validated in the Power Automate flow.
+Where this validation fails, the flow returns an error page to the user.

 #### Markdown